arnold-c/CSDNoise/manuscript/manuscript.typ

 Once the EWS metrics have been computed, the correlation within emergent time series is computed using Kendall's Tau-B, signifying if an EWS metric consistently increases (or decreases) in magnitude throughout the time series @kendallTREATMENTTIESRANKING1945 @knightComputerMethodCalculating1966.
 Kendall's Tau is computed on two lengths of time series: from the beginning of the simulation until the critical transition is met, and from the completion of the burn-in period until the critical transition.
+To evaluate the strength of the correlation, we use the area under the receiver operator curve (AUC), as described in prior papers @brettAnticipatingEpidemicTransitions2018 @southallEarlyWarningSignals2021 @southallProspectsDetectingEarly2020.
+Briefly, the calculation of the AUC compares whether the distributions of Kendall's Tau differ substantially between emergent and null simulations for a given alert scenario and EWS metric.
+AUC is calculated using the rank order of the EWS metrics for both emergent and null time series using the equation @flachROCAnalysis2016

+$$$
+(r_"null" - n_"null" (n_"null" + 1) \/ 2) / (n_"emergent" n_"null")
+$$$

+where $r_"null"$ equals the sum of ranks for the null time series, and $n_"null"$ and $n_"emergent"$ refer to the number of null and emergent simulations, respectively.
+An AUC of 0.5 indicates the EWS is similarly correlated with both emergent and null time series, offering no benefit; values > 0.5 indicate a positive correlation with emergent time series, and < 0.5 indicate the EWS metric is more strongly correlated with the null simulations.
+AUC values are commonly transformed to $|"AUC" - 0.5|$ to highlight the strength of the correlation with emergence, with values close to 0 exhibiting poor performance @brettAnticipatingEpidemicTransitions2018.

 The primary mode of evaluation for the EWS metrics relies on computing and triggering an alert based upon a set of conditions.
 The alert scenario is defined as the combination of diagnostic test, noise structure and magnitude, and EWS metric.
-The combination of the alert scenario and EWS alert hyperparameters (the threshold value of the long-running metric distribution that must be exceeded to create a flag, and the number of consecutive flags required to trigger an alert), produce distinct counts of emergent and null time series that result in an alert.
+The combination of the alert scenario and EWS alert hyperparameters (the percentile threshold value of the long-running metric distribution that must be exceeded to create a flag, and the number of consecutive flags required to trigger an alert), produce distinct counts of emergent and null time series that result in an alert.
 The sensitivity of the system is defined as the proportion of the emergent simulations that result in an alert, and the specificity is the proportion of the null simulations that do not result in an alert.
 Taking the mean of the sensitivity and specificity produces the accuracy of the system.
-For each alert scenario, a grid search over the EWS hyperparameters (threshold $in [0.5, 0.99]$, consecutive flags $in [2, 30]$) is performed to identify the set of EWS hyperparameters that maximizes alert accuracy for a given alert scenario.
+For each alert scenario, a grid search over the EWS hyperparameters (percentile threshold $in [0.5, 0.99]$, consecutive flags $in [2, 30]$) is performed to identify the set of EWS hyperparameters that maximizes alert accuracy for a given alert scenario.
 If multiple hyperparameter combinations produce identical alert system accuracies, the combination with the highest specificity is selected.
 After the optimal EWS hyperparameters have been selected, the accuracy of each EWS metric are compared across alert scenarios, at their respective maximal values.
 Additionally, the speed and timing of detection relative to the critical threshold is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.